Or would you have to figure it out on-the-fly?

 You can plan for them, but you never know when, or whether your organization will be affected by something unforeseen.

-Ernst & Young (EY) survey of global business leaders, many CEOs see the world as: "Volatile.
+According to an Ernst & Young (EY) survey of global business leaders, many CEOs see the world as: "Volatile.
 Unpredictable.
 Challenging."

 Current geopolitical risks CEOs and business leaders need to consider as part of risk management include: